Digital-Forensics-Discord-Server/GitHubLearningPlayground/README.md

 please fix this spelling error

-plz fix thiss spelling error
+plz fix this spelling error

 please fix this pselling error